 - Reluctant to get out of comfort zone

-I spoke to someone recently who owns industrial buildings in the city she lives in.
+I spoke to someone recently who owns industrial buildings in the city she calls home.

-She is still buying industrial building when there is no new industry coming into the area.
+She is still buying industrial buildings when there is no new industry coming into the area.

 The factories have moved out.